Spanish Art in the US logo

 The Dalí Museum celebrates the life and work of Salvador Dalí (1904-1989) and features works from the artist’s entire career.
 The collection includes over 2,400 works from every moment and in every medium of his artistic activity, including oil paintings, many original drawings, book illustrations, artists’ books, prints, sculpture, photos, manuscripts and an extensive archive of documents.
 Founded with the works collected by A. Reynolds and Eleanor Morse, the Museum has made significant additions to its collection over the years, celebrating the life and art of one of the most influential and innovative artists in history.

-Spanish artists include Salvador Dalí.
+Spanish artists include Salvador Dalí

 Harn Museum of Art